 Effective for adult dogs and cats of all breeds and sizes

 - Save money: 42% cheaper per tablet than a competitor with the same formula.
-That's extra money to pamper your pet, like annual dental cleaning.
+That's extra money to pamper your pet.

 Each tablet contains: